ansleybrown1337/bayes-tss-uncertainty/README.md

 5. Profit

 For this project, I will be using the [NIMBLE](https://r-nimble.org/) package in R to implement the Bayesian models and MCMC algorithms.
 NIMBLE is a flexible, robust, and efficient package for Bayesian statistical modeling, and is well-suited for this project.

+> [!NOTE]
+> I repeated this analysis using Stan and the rethinking package later on.
+You can find that analysis [here](./Code/tss-uncertainty-stan.html).

 ## Repo Contents
 - `README.md`: This file, serves as a project overview.